Softcatala/nmt-models/README.md

 The corpus used to train these models are available here: https://github.com/Softcatala/parallel-catalan-corpus/

+And here the tools that at Softcatalà to serve these models in production: https://github.com/Softcatala/nmt-softcatala

 # Models

 Language pair | Model BLEU | Flores101 BLEU | Opus-MT BLEU | Sentences | Download model